unicorn-ui/Unicorn-UI-Website/public/blog/test.md

 We very easily could have replaced the above `path` elements with SVG `rect` ones, but these hamburger rectangles are coveniently simple to understand and it also shows that we can, essentially, use a path to create a stroked line.

-Whew, we now have a rudimentary understanding of SVG.
-In our [next article in the SVG series](/path/to/second/article), we'll look at animating individual parts of our SVG, and how to prepare an SVG for such animating…
+Congrats, you now have good grounding in SVG; enough to dive in to animating individual parts of SVGs, and learning how to prepare them animation.
+Stay tuned for the [next article in the SVG series](/path/to/second/article).